timm/shape/README.md

 To support easy documentation

 - GOLD code is stored in x.md  markdown files
-- To give a repository its own identify and a common look-and-feel, the first paragraph of the main `README.md` can be automatically   pushed out across all other `*.md` filess in the repo.
+- To give a repository a common look-and-feel, the first paragraph of the main `README.md` can be automatically   pushed out to  all `*.md` filess in the repo.

 To support easy access to nested fields